 - 14. Committed SBE Goal: Goal that a Contractor commits to achieve for a Contract at Contract award (which will be the SBE goal stated in the Contractor's Bid or Proposal unless modified by mutual agreement of the City and the Contractor). - 15.
 Conduit: An SBE that knowingly agrees to pass the scope of work for which it is listed for participation and is scheduled to perform or supply on the contract, to a non-SBE firm.
 In this type of relationship, the SBE has not performed a Commercially Useful Function and therefore the SBE's participation does not count toward the SBE Goal. - 16.
 Construction Contract: A Contract under which a Business Enterprise agrees to provide construction or repair services to the City, and for which the City has set an SBE Goal.
 A Construction Contract may be for horizontal or vertical construction or repair work. - 17.
-Construction Manager-At-Risk Contract (or CM at Risk Contract): A construction manager-at-risk agreement as defined in N.C.
+Construction Manager-At-Risk Contract (or CM at Risk Contract): A construction manager-atrisk agreement as defined in N.C.
 Gen. Stat.
 143-128.1.
 This includes contracts where a licensed general contractor provides construction management services throughout the construction process, and guarantees the cost of the project. - 18.
 Contract: Any agreement through which the City procures services from a Business Enterprise, other than Exempt Contracts.
 Contracts include agreements and purchase orders for (a) construction, re-construction, alteration and remodeling; (b) architectural work, engineering, testing, construction management and other professional services related to construction; and (c) services of any nature (including but not limited to general consulting and technology-related services).
 Contracts do not include agreements or purchase orders for the purchase or lease of apparatus, supplies, goods or equipment.
-Likewise, Contracts do not include agreements or purchase orders that the City did not set an SBE Goal for (such as when the City determines that there are no subcontracting opportunities on a project).